 The Company leased its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders for \$209 per year plus GST and business tax.
 The lease was renewed from January 1, 2003 to December 31, 2003.
-In June 2003, the Company secured an additional 11,800 square feet at \$80 per year plus GST and business tax until December, 2003, with one rent-free month.
-Beginning in January 2004, the Company occupied these premises on a monthly basis.
+In June, 2003, the Company secured an additional 11,800 square feet at \$80 per year plus GST and business tax until December 31, 2003, with one rent free month.
+Beginning on January 2004, the Company occupied these premises on a monthly basis.
 In April 2004, the premises were sold by the controlling shareholders to an independent third party for consideration that included a vendor-take back mortgage.
-The measurement basis for the transaction is fair market value, as it is approximately the same rates as other tenants of the same tenure in the building, with similar size space and location.
+The measurement basis for the transaction was fair market value On July 31, 2004, the Company vacated the original space leaving 11,800 square feet at an annual rental amount of \$80.

 Electrovaya has invested \$115 in a private company engaged in the business of producing and evaluating new materials in return for 6% of its Class A and 21% of its Class B shares, subsequently providing research and development services totaling \$153 in consideration of 30% of additional non-voting, participating Class B shares.
 The Class B shares are convertible into Class A voting, participating shares in the event the company becomes registered on a stock exchange.
-During the second quarter, Electrovaya provided a \$38 loan to the company to assist with the operation of a pilot plant.
-The original investment, additional shares and loan have been valued at Nil as at the end of December 31, 2004.
+During the second quarter of 2004, Electrovaya provided a \$38 loan and space to the company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the Company.
+The original investment, additional shares and loan have been valued at Nil as at the end of March 31, 2005.